andreigi/oliodigest/_pages/fourth.md

 title: "Halloween Costumes: May The Fourth Be With You"
 permalink: /202/may-the-fourth-be-with-you/
 ---
+<h1>Halloween Costumes: May The Fourth Be With You</h1>
-Every Halloween we love to dress up in costumes.
+<p>Every Halloween we love to dress up in costumes.
 We go trick or treating with the kids and sometimes we include the family dog.
 The best dog costumes so far that I’ve seen are the Star Wars Dog Costumes.
 If your pet is a Shih Tzu, then a Shih Tzu Ewok costume is perfect.

 DIY: HOW TO MAKE YOUR OWN EWOK COSTUME
 Use a teddy bear as tall as the height of your dog.
 Remove its face, tips of feet, and the back off.
 Also, remove all the stuffing except the bear’s ears and arms.